Body found in duffel bag at Golden Gate Park near Outside Lands music festival, SF Standard reports

 SAN FRANCISCO (KGO) -- A female's body was found inside a duffle bag at Golden Gate Park Sunday evening, according our media partners at the San Francisco Standard.

-Police are on scene on Fulton Street near 22nd Avenue on the north side of the park.
+Police were on scene on Fulton Street near 22nd Avenue on the north side of the park.

 A dog walker made the discovery and called police.